 Explain that while we cannot control what others do, we can control how we respond.
 We can also work to change the minds of others.
 An effective way of influencing change is to write a letter that will persuade people in positions of power.

-Students can use the KWL Chart to organize their ideas.
+Step 4: Students can use the KWL Chart printable to organize their ideas.
 Before gathering additional research, have them list three pieces of information in the "What do I know?" column that relate to why they support a certain stand on this issue.
 To help them gather relevant information during their research, have students fill in the "What do I want to find out?" column with questions related to these three facts.
 As they gather information that answers these questions, they can list the data in the "What did I learn?" column.

 For example, Roy's chart might have included: